HavardStridBuholdt/Code_for_FYS3941/README.md

 # Code_for_FYS3941
-This repository contains the code Glycemic index integrated Blood glucose simulator used in the master thsist: Glycemic Index effect on Food Recommendation Systems for Type-1 Diabetes Subjects, by Håvard Strid Buholdt
+This repository contains the code for the glycemic index integrated blood glucose simulator used in the master thsist: Glycemic Index effect on Food Recommendation Systems for Type-1 Diabetes Subjects, by Håvard Strid Buholdt

 the scripts in code/modified_files/ contain modifed verisons of Xie's simglucose files